 UPDATED, Jan.
-22, 3:36 p.m.: A Chinese developer has paid big money for a curiously situated apartment complex in El Monte.
+22, 3:36 p.m.: A Chinese developer has paid big money for an El Monte apartment complex located close to a major industrial zone.

 Uhon, Inc., a private equity firm tied to Chinese home builder Shenzhen Yuhong, paid Benedict Canyon Equities $40.5 million for the 177-unit property at 4608–4640 Arden Way, records show.
 The property, which is marketed as “The Parker,” is a complex of three single-story, garden-style apartments.